osbytes/devy/README.md

     // test
 }

-// test modifiers have an underscore followed by what you are testing for func TestGetContributionsByUsername_MultiYear(t *testing.T) {
+// test modifiers have a single underscore followed by what you are testing for func TestGetContributionsByUsername_MultiYear(t *testing.T) {
     // test
 }

-func TestGetContributionsByUsername_DatesZeroValue(t *testing.T) {
+// use double underscore for methods on structs func TestLongestContributionStreak__String(t *testing.T) {

-    // test
+}
+\
+// modifier on a struct method would be followed by a final underscore and what you are testing for func TestLongestContributionStreak__String_NoStreak(t *testing.T) {

 }

 ```